idrinth-thalui/core/dialogue/IdrinthFollowerDialoguePlayerNord.md

 - Do you feel the blood of your Atmoran ancestors in your veins?
-- You were born to roam these cold land.
+- You were born to roam these cold lands.
 - A pity neither of us will see the Snow Elven cities of old.
 - If you prefer milk over mead - I won't judge.
 - Be honest: How long did you think I was a Thalmor?
 You still do?